Finding the Best Places to Visit Near Nagpur for 2 Days

 Afternoon – Jungle Lunch

-After the safari, I usually head back to a jungle lodge for lunch.
-Most of these lodges serve simple but tasty meals like dal, roti and local vegetables that always taste better after a few hours in the forest!
+After the safari, I like heading back to a jungle lodge for lunch.
+Most of these lodges serve simple but tasty meals like dal, roti, and local vegetables that always taste better after a few hours in the forest!
 It’s also the perfect time to rest a little before heading out again.

 Evening – Nature Walk & Bonfire Dinner

 Day 2 is calmer and more cultural.
-I start with a drive to Ramtek Temple, a peaceful spot with old legends attached to it.
-After soaking in the views from the temple hill, I head to Khindsi Lake nearby.
-Boating here is my favorite, it’s relaxing and gives you those perfect travel photos with hills in the backdrop.
+I love to start with Khindsi Lake nearby.
+Boating here is my favorite; it’s relaxing and gives you those perfect travel photos with hills in the backdrop.

 Afternoon – Local Food Break

-On the way back to Nagpur, I always make a stop at Adasa Temple.
-The walk up to the hill is refreshing and the giant stone idol of Ganesha feels truly unique.
+The walk up to the hill is refreshing and feels truly unique.
 It’s a peaceful way to wrap up the trip before reaching Nagpur by evening, just in time to rest and get ready for the week ahead.

 This sample 2-day Nagpur itinerary blends adventure with relaxation and making sure you get the best of both worlds.
 A thrilling safari on the first day and calm lakes and temples on the second.
 Honestly, that’s what makes a perfect weekend getaway plan near Nagpur for me.